Knottingley: History

 The crossing over the Aire at Ferrybridge was of importance for many centuries.
 A bridge was built there in 1198, and another to replace it two centuries later.
 Located on the Great North Road linking London with York and Edinburgh beyond that, the town became an important staging place for the coach traffic on that route.

-Knottingley was an inland port of some note, long the last navigable point on the Aire until the Aire and Calder Navigation, built in 1704 and widened in 1826, enabled barges to make it to Leeds.
+Until 1699, it was an important inland river port, of some note.
+It was long the last navigable point on the Aire, until the Aire and Calder Navigation, built in 1704 and widened in 1826, enabled barges to make it to Leeds.
 Its shipyards built and maintained both inland and seagoing vessels.

 Pottery was a significant industry for the town from the 19th century until as late as the 1940s, when the Australian Pottery, opened to cater to that country's needs, finally closed.
+Knottingley continued as a centre for boat building into the 20th century.